emilkarlen/exactly/README.md

 "PASS" means that all assertions were satisfied.

-What this means is that the action to check - the 'helloworld' program - is in fact an executable program, and that this program is found in the same directory as the test case file, and also that it behaved as expected.
+It also means is that the action to check - the 'helloworld' program - is is found in the same directory as the test case file, and also that it behaved as expected.